MQ3 alcohol sensor Arduino code | Step by step instructions

 }

-In the void loop, the digital and analog values received through the sensor are inserted into two separate variables and printed on a serial monitor.
-Also, if the digital value is 0, the LED and the buzzer turn ON, and if the digital value is 1, the LED and the buzzer turns off.
+In the void loop, the Digital and Analog values received through the sensor are inserted into two separate variables and printed on a serial monitor.
+Also, if the digital value is 0, the LED and the buzzer turn ON, and if the digital value is 1, the LED and the buzzer turn off.

 void loop() {